 Tag: breathing problems

-Sleep hygiene is the term specialists use for good habits that promote sleep.
-These include keeping regular hours, even on weekends and vacations, and going to bed at the same time and waking at the same time every day to keep your sleep schedule consistent.
-A nighttime
+Sleep hygiene is what sleep specialists call the pattern of good habits that promote healthy sleep.
+A solid sleep hygiene routine means a consistent sleep schedule.
+Keep regular hours, even on weekends and vacations, and go to bed at the same time and wake at the same time every day.

 Our own everyday lives can disrupt our sleep.
 Common sleep stealers include traveling across time zones, environmental factors, chronic pain, illnesses and the medications used to treat them, and even retirement can rob of us restful sleep.
 For these problems, a few simple steps can restore restful sleep.

 With obstructive sleep apnea (OSA) you may awaken suddenly, with a loud gasp for air, because your upper airway is blocked by the collapse of excess soft tissue in the back of the mouth.
 It’s like trying to drink through a wet paper straw—you keep sucking on it, but nothing

 Although insomnia is a common problem—literally, thousands of people suffer from it—not everyone experiences the same type of insomnia.